 Four Hackney Houses

 Once a desirable rural village, Hackney attracted wealthy residents with large houses and estates.
-The first film looks at Brooke House, a royal possession where a dramtic meeting was held between Henry VIII and his daughter, Mary.
+The first film looks at Brooke House, a royal possession where a dramatic meeting was held between Henry VIII and his daughter, Mary.
 Enlarged by Thomas Cromwell, in the mid 1700s it was radically altered to become a mental asylum.
 The second film looks at three houses, Balmes, the home of Sir George Whitmore, Lord Mayor of London and a leading royalist.
 Barbers Barn, in Mare Street, the home of a colonel in Cromwell’s army.
 Shacklewell, successively home of three wealthy families, the Herons, the Rowes, and the Tyssens.
 120 minutes, colour and black and white.

 Church Street, Hackney – The Narrow Way